Free school meals

 - the guarantee part of state pension credit

-your child may receive free school meals, but you will need to apply for them.
+But you will need to apply for them.

 - you (or your partner) receive working tax credit, unless